FrederikTobner/Cellox/README.md

 The test are written in C++ using the [google-test framework](https://github.com/google/googletest) (version 1.12.1).

-For testing a cellox program is executed and the standard output redirected to a string.
+For testing a cellox program is executed and the standard output is redirected to a string.
 The string is compared with the expected output after the program was executed.

+A small benchmarking suite to measure the performance of cellox programs is also included.